 We receive donations of most dry goods, but are in constant need of canned meat, vegetables, fruit, dried beans, rice, soup, flour, sugar, and cooking oil.
 We also can take donations of perishable frozen and refrigerated foods.

 Volunteers are a most vital part of this ministry!
-Volunteer to help with our food & clothing ministry
+Volunteer to help with our Hunger Ministries

-Kids Clubs are designed for children ages 4–10 and are held weekly after school at both the Gano and Joy Mission Centers during the school year.
+Kids Clubs are designed for children ages 4 years to 5th grade and are held weekly after school at both the Gano and Joy Mission Centers during the school year.
 During June and July we expand our program to three days a week at both centers.
 Kids Club provides a fun and safe environment for children to play games, do crafts, listen to and discuss a Bible story, and experience praise and worship through action-based songs.
 Volunteers can lead or assist with activities, as well as share the hope of Christ by being present and involved in children’s lives.

-Youth Club meets each week at Gano Mission Center and Joy Mission Center and is for students ages 10–17.
+Youth Club meets each week at Gano Mission Center and Joy Mission Center and is for students in Middle & High School.
 Our youth love to play soccer, basketball, and dodgeball.
 Computers, video games, board games, and crafts are also available.
 A Christ-centered Bible study is taught by our staff.
 Our youth take various outings throughout the year as a reward for attendance, good behavior, and participation in program activities.
 This includes day trip and summer camp.

 Small group discipleship is a key part of our ministry with youth at both centers.
 This is led by volunteers and staff on an ongoing basis.
 Through this program youth who choose to participate learn how to have a deeper relationship with God, pray for their friends, and have opportunity to give back by serving in other ministry programs.